React-Native-Repositories/React-Native-Basic-UI/README.md

 ## Step 4

-npx react-native assest ( to added fonts to android/ios )
+npx react-native assest ( it will update fonts to android/ios )

 cd/ios - pod install